global-asp/lida-source/en/0009_accident.md

 The ambulance drives to the hospital.

 ##
-A nurse takes Carlos in to the hospital.
+A nurse takes Carlos into the hospital.

 ##
 She treats him.

 ##
-Carlos' leg hurts.
+Carlos's leg hurts.

 ##
 Two doctors operate on his leg.